our authors

 Airy Sindik has a bachelor's degree in sociology from UNAM and a master's in creative writing from the National University of Colombia.
 His thesis novel Without Air for the Return (Sin Aire para el Regreso) was published by the Guadalajara University Press, and his book My Grandmother and COVID-19 will be published in May 2022 by Arte Publico.
 He was recently chosen as a fellow at the Istanbul Fellowship.
 Airy has been invited to read from Without Air for the Return at events and book fairs around the world.
 He has also given readings at the Embassy of Western Sahara in Mexico City and the Network of Embassies of the Sahrawi Arab Democratic Republic.

-MI ABUELA Y COVID 19 | MY GRANDMOTHER AND COVID 19 (Arte Publico Press - The University of Texas, October 2022) - The author’s debut children's picture book is a bilingual story of how COVID-19 changes a child's life and his relationship with his beloved grandmother, who falls ill.
+MI ABUELA Y COVID 19 | MY GRANDMOTHER AND COVID 19 (Arte Publico Press - The University of Texas, Oct.
+2022) - The author’s debut children's picture book is a bilingual story of how COVID-19 changes a child's life and his relationship with his beloved grandmother, who falls ill.

 Contact - Zeynep Sen